aprianimmanuel/Machine-Learning-in-Asset-Clustering-and-Allocation/README.md

 'EPMT':	0.012400
 'MFIN':	0.016268}
 ```
-and will have this Evaluation Matrices as following;
+and will have this Evaluation Metrix as following;

  No. | Metrices | Score
 ----|----------|-------
 1 | Conditional Drawdown at Risk | 1.079410
 2 | Expected Shortfall | -0.394162